 Vinyl Wood Flooring Defined

-Hardwood is a natural material, which is produced when trees are harvested from forested areas.
+Hardwood is a natural material that is produced when trees are harvested from forested areas.
 Vinyl is a man-made material, manufactured from petroleum.
 Vinyl wood flooring refers to vinyl that has been printed with the colors and markings found in natural hardwood.
 Recent advances in printing technology now allow vinyl products to simulate the look of a variety of wood species accurately.

 Durability and Life Cycle

 - Hardwood: If well maintained and cared for, hardwood flooring can last for generations.
 Depending on the type of wood, the material may be extremely hard and resistant to damage, and treatments can be used to reinforce the natural strength of hardwood.
 If the floor does get damaged, it can also often be repaired, or refinished, which will completely revitalize the material and make it look brand new.

 - Hardwood Floors: All wood is not alike, and there are a number of factors that will determine what your floor ends up looking like.
 This includes the species of wood, the grade, the cut, and any color or finish treatments that you choose to apply.
 The price difference between the different types of wood can be quite substantial.

 Water Damage Concerns